sangej01/price-tracker/documentation/CUSTOM_SCRAPERS_GUIDE.md

 The `BaseScraper.fetch_page()` method automatically uses the configured service.
 No code changes needed in your scraper!

 **How it works:**
-- Bright Data/ScraperAPI render JavaScript automatically
+- Bright Data renders JavaScript automatically
 - Returns fully-rendered HTML to your scraper
 - Handles CAPTCHAs and anti-bot protection
 - See [SCRAPING_SERVICES_GUIDE.md](SCRAPING_SERVICES_GUIDE.md) for setup